TheRed002/t-bot/prompts.md

-from src.core.types import Position, MarketData, CapitalAllocation  # Will be added from src.core.exceptions import RiskManagementError, ValidationError from src.core.config import Config
+from src.core.types import Position, MarketData, CapitalAllocation  # Will be added from src.core.exceptions import RiskManagementError, ValidationError from src.core.config import Config from src.core.logging import get_logger

+# MANDATORY: Use structured logging from src.core.logging for all capital management operations

 # From P-002A - MANDATORY: Use error handling
 from src.error_handling.error_handler import ErrorHandler